Mukaiyama aldol addition: Mechanism

 Below, the reaction mechanism is shown with R2 = H:

 In the cited example the Lewis acid TiCl4 is used.
 First, the Lewis acid activates the aldehyde component followed by carbon-carbon bond formation between the enol silane and the activated aldehyde.

 With the loss of a chlorosilane the compound 1 is built.
 The desired product, a racemate of 2 and 3, is obtained by aqueous work-up.

+Stereoselection

+The Mukaiyama aldol reaction does not follow the Zimmerman-Traxler model.
+Carreira has described particularly useful asymmetric methodology with silyl ketene acetals, noteworthy for its high levels of enantioselectivity and wide substrate scope.
+The method works on unbranched aliphatic aldehydes, which are often poor electrophiles for catalytic, asymmetric processes.
+This may be due to poor electronic and steric differentiation between their enantiofaces.

+The analogous vinylogous Mukaiyama aldol process can also be rendered catalytic and asymmetric.
+The example shown below works efficiently for aromatic (but not aliphatic) aldehydes and the mechanism is believed to involve a chiral, metal-bound dienolate.

 Scope

 A typical reaction involving two ketones is that between acetophenone as the enol and acetone:

 Ketone reactions of this type require higher reaction temperatures.
 For this work Mukaiyama was inspired by earlier work done by Georg Wittig in 1966 on crossed aldol reactions with lithiated imines.
 Competing work with lithium enolate aldol reactions was published also in 1973 by Herbert O. House.

 Mukaiyama employed in his rendition of taxol total synthesis (1999) two aldol additions, one with a ketene silyl acetal and excess magnesium bromide:

 and a second one with an amine chiral ligand and a triflate salt catalyst:

 Utilization of chiral Lewis acid complexes and Lewis bases in asymmetric catalytic processes is the fastest-growing area in the usage of the Mukaiyama aldol reaction.